How to Install OpenClaw on a Psychz cVirtual VPS

 - Deploy the VPS.

 For most OpenClaw users, start with 2 vCPU, 8 GB RAM, and at least 40 GB of storage.
-If you expect heavy browser automation or multiple simultaneous workflows, start with a larger plan.
+If you expect heavy browser automation or multiple simultaneous workflows, choose a larger plan.

 Step 2: Connect to the VPS with SSH